 There are also people who don’t eat most of the day but then tend to overeat at dinner and go really hard in the paint on those evening snacks while watching TV.
 They may not necessarily describe it to you like that in their check-in, but that’s a general sentiment.
 Maybe they’re fasting a little bit or going low calorie, making healthier choices while they’re training and maybe they don’t have a ton of appetite right after that, but then they’re potentially overeating later on.

 If your client is a high-stress individual, it’s imperative that you help them manage it.
 There are many ways to aid your clients, but the gist of what we as fitness coaches are trying to accomplish is getting the client out of rumination mode — the place where they’re worried about deadlines and what’s to come or maybe that stupid thing they said to their boss 3 weeks ago.

 We have a podcast on this, episode 224: Stress Management Principles.
 This is a deep dive into all the potential management practices and their effects.
 Everything from breathwork, meditation, and walks in nature, to creative therapies like art, music, etc. All those have a good effect on bringing down stress levels if you’re unclear on exactly how to manage your or your client’s stress.

-The biggest take home is that stress impacts appetite in a number of different ways for clients.
+Stress impacts appetite in various ways for clients.
 Even if there’s potentially an acute period of undereating, they may overconsume hyper-palatable foods later on, which can be detrimental to their fitness transformation.